vanStaen/spielbetrieb.eu/README.md

 ### Table Event | Dynamical parameters

-Some description parameters (`eventType`, `location` and `tags`) are dynamics, have their own bd_table and can be augmented/managed from the admin page.
+Some description parameters (`eventtype`, `location` and `tags`) are dynamics, have their own bd_table and can be augmented/managed from the admin page.

 The names of those parameters (save in an extra table) should be an object following this type: `{ "en": "def", "de": "ghj" }`.
 In case of new languages coming later, default will then be english.